 The search for the right vibrator can be daunting (and expensive).
-It’s also highly individual — since no two bodies are the same.
-Among the thousands available to choose from there are subcategories, including very large and very small vibrators with multiple vibration patterns, those that attach to the tip of your finger, others that simulate tongues, even more that approximate penises, wearable vibrators with remote controls, and a growing category of vibrators that use suction to specifically stimulate the clitoris.
-Just in time to spark ideas for a great Valentine’s Day gift for your partner (or a gift you plan on giving yourself), we talked to sex experts, shop owners, and professional reviewers about the 17 best vibrators.
-(Plus if you’re searching for the best lube to go with it, the best sex toys for couples, or the best dildos, look no further.)
+It’s also highly individual, since no two bodies are the same.
+Among the thousands available to choose from, there are subcategories, including very large and very small vibrators with multiple vibration patterns, those that attach to the tip of your finger, others that simulate tongues, even more that approximate penises, wearable vibrators with remote controls, and a growing category of vibrators that use suction to specifically stimulate the clitoris.
+We talked to 28 sex experts, sex educators, sexologists, shop owners, and professional reviewers about the 36 best vibrators.
+(Plus, if you’re searching for the best lube to go with it, the best sex toys for couples, or the best dildos, look no further.)

 Best quiet vibrators

 Discreet, waterproof, and rechargeable, the Je Joue Mimi works for both solo and couple play, without a lot of noise.
 Bongiovanni recommends it for anyone looking for a quiet toy.
 With adjustable vibration patterns and speeds, the Mimi is ideal if you’re into a more mellow toy.
 Andrea Barrica, CEO and founder of O.school, says it’s her go-to because “intense vibration from a wandlike toy and suction toys are too intense and feel painful to me.”
 When we tested this as part of a review of high-design vibrators, one of our testers simply said, “The Mimi, so soft.”